apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Bookshelf puzzle in Villa Ultraviolet
    * Descending fountain in Villa Ultraviolet
    * Hyperway travel in The Spendopticon
+   * Bridge extension back to Freddie's lair at the end of Impound Deluxe
    * Castle Crimson catapult animations
    * Don't Call it A Rorschach Ink-Blot Pipes, in Benediction of Pain